zerovm/zrt/lib/mapreduce/doc/README.md

 ![Item and hash size](item_size.png)

 Mapreduce item consists of 8 byte `key` field (4 byte addr and 4 byte size), 8 byte `value` field(4 byte addr and 4 byte size), 1 byte `own_key` flag, 1 byte `own_value` flag and hash with user-defined size.

-So, mapreduce size must not be less than 18 + hash size bytes.
+So, mapreduce item size must not be less than 18 + hash size bytes.
 For example, given hash size 10 bytes mapreduce item size would be 28 bytes.
+It's recommended to use sizeof statement to get MR item size from compiler.

 One could use key and value fields as pointers to some memory with arbitrary size.
 In this case `addr` field points to memory address, `size` holds memory area size.